nearform/nodejs-distribution/README.md

 official [OpenShift Documentation](https://docs.openshift.org/latest/using_images/s2i_images/nodejs.html).

 ### Building instructions for CircleCI ###

-#### Spec-file based build
-The new build system uses "spec files" available in `specs` directory.
-They contain versioned sets of variables that were previously handled externally or through `./configure` script.
-You can pass them to build with `SPEC` environment variable or like this: `make SPEC=specs/centos7-node10.6 build`.
-All old variables are still available for overriding.

-For example of build spec, look at `specs/example`.

-#### old build approach

 The configuration can be found in /.circleci/config.json The build is configured using the following [build parameters](https://circleci.com/docs/2.0/env-vars/#injecting-environment-variables-with-the-api).
 * OS, Operating System, i.e. "rhel7"